meltingice1337/HideNow/README.md

 **Free, Open-Source tool for performing actions using your webcam as a motion detector**

-HideNow is a tool that will automatically minimize and rename the window you select when your webcam detects any type of movement.
+HideNow is a tool that will perform a set of actoins like hiding a window or closing an application when your webcam detects any type of movement.

 Why would i need this ?
 ---